Mandar123454/Portfolio/README.md

 ## ✨ Highlights
 - Animated Hero with polished CTAs, “Class of 2026” badge, and micro‑motion
 - High‑signal hero tags: B.Sc CS ’26 • 20+ Projects • CEH v13 • CTF Top 113/3,235 • NSDC‑DS • Full‑Stack • AI/ML
-- Global, centered navbar (Home • Explore Projects • Internships • Let’s talk • About) and a polished footer (GitHub, LinkedIn, Portfolio icon + © 2025)
+- Global, centered navbar (Home • Certifications • Explore Projects • Internships • Let’s talk • About) with animated glow on the active item, and a polished footer (GitHub, LinkedIn, Portfolio icon + © 2025)
 - Certifications page with professional category tabs (Cybersecurity • Data Science • Other) and animated cards showing exactly: Title • Issued by • Issued on; tap to open an image‑only lightview
 - Smooth anchor scrolling and tasteful animations across category switches
 - Evidence bar with badges (CEH v13, NSDC, SIDH, Microsoft) — hero chips open a local lightview; “See all proofs” jumps to Certifications